Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-Billy Collins and Introduction to Poetry
+Billy Collins And A Summary of Introduction to Poetry

 Introduction to Poetry is a poem that is more than the sum of its metaphorical parts.
 Billy Collins wrote it in the hope that it would encourage readers and students to look, listen and react to a poem in subtle imaginative ways, rather than ride roughshod over it.